DocHound/DocHoundEngine/Docs/SupportedVSTSFeatures.md

 }
 ```

-## Displaying the REsults of a Work Item Query as Sub-Nodes
+## Displaying the Results of a Work Item Query as Sub-Nodes

 It is possible to display TFS work item queries in a way where each item within the query result becomes a sub-node of the current TOC node.
 The sub-nodes are then displayed as if they were individually configured work item nodes (see above).